 BA (Belgrade), MSc, MRes (LSE), PhD (LSE)

 Slobodan specialises in public management, public policy and regulatory governance, with particular interests in bureaucratic accountability and integrity policies.
-He joined the Department of Social Policy and Social Work in 2019, after completing a post-doctoral Marie Curie project at University College Dublin (UCD) which examined how oversight bodies deploy reputational strategies to shape the conduct of public institutions.
+He joined the School for Business and Society in 2019, after completing a postdoctoral Marie Curie project at University College Dublin (UCD) which examined how oversight bodies deploy reputational strategies to shape the conduct of public institutions.
 Previously, Slobodan spent six years at the London School of Economics and Political Science (LSE), where he received a PhD in Political Science, an MSc in Public Policy and Administration, and a Masters in Research Methods (MRes) in Political Science.

 Slobodan's research interests lie broadly in all aspects of public administration and regulatory governance.
 He is particularly interested in determinants of organisational behaviour, primarily in how contextual factors, institutional design, and institutional leaders shape the behaviour of both regulators and regulatees.

 His prior research has analysed the interplay between integrity institutions (anticorruption agencies, ethics commissions, ombudsmen, state audit offices, information commissioners) and government, with a focus on how the reputational strategies of the two sides impact on their exercise of accountability.
 His prior research on institutional accountability analysed a variety of other regulated sectors such as sports governance, gambling, media, competition policy, energy, and telecommunications.